ValentinKarnaukhov/OpenCodeConform/language/css/code_style/css_code_style_en.md

 ```

 ### Order of Properties
-Grouping logical properties by using empty lines can make code easier to understand.
+Grouping related properties by using empty lines can make code easier to understand.

 Example:
 ```css